coq-community/coq-art/README.md

 ## Documentation

 For more information, see the [book website][book-url] and the [publisher's website][publisher-url].

-This repository is also used as the source for the following [web site][community-url].
+The repository is also used as the source for [this website][community-url].

+### Book chapters

 The repository is structured as follows.

-### Book chapters

 1. [A Brief Presentation of Coq](ch1_overview)
 2. [Gallina: Coq as a Programming Language](ch2_types_expressions)